isomerpages/govtech-gobusiness/_browse-all-licences-MINLAW/Pawnbroker's-Licence.md

 <ul>
  <li><strong>Letter of Authorisation for 3rd Party filing</strong><br>
- Upload of NRICs of all personnels - office bearers, manager, directors and shareholders; and upload a copy of tenancy agreement for the proposed pawnshop premises.</li>
+ Upload of NRICs of all personnels - office bearers, manager, directors and shareholders; and upload a copy of tenancy agreement for the proposed pawnshop premises.<br>
- <p><strong>File format: </strong>doc, docx, jpg, pdf, gif<br>
+File format: doc, docx, jpg, pdf, gif<br>
- <strong>Maximum upload per application: </strong>2 MB</p>
+Maximum upload per application: 2 MB</li>
  </ul>

 ### Requirements